rossja/genai-injectinator/README.md

 # TODO

+* Surface the number of rewrites (iters) as a variable the user can change at runtime
 * Allow for different tones of generation (eg. "angry", "appeal to authority", "emotional", etc.)
 * Consider using a local file volume mount for the output (make it a dir so you can have multiple output files in the future?)
 * Support non-OpenAI models for the paraphrasing